iremalaiye/gtfs-merger/README.md

 - Reads and writes CSV files using OpenCSV.
 - Saves merged files to the specified output folder.

 ## Requirements

--  Java 8 or higher.
+-  Java 8 or higher

+-  Maven (if building from source; all dependencies including OpenCSV are managed via Maven)

+Note:
--  If you use the shaded JAR, no Maven or additional dependencies are required — OpenCSV and all other dependencies are already included.
+If you use the shaded JAR, no Maven or additional dependencies are required — OpenCSV and all other dependencies are already included.

 ## Usage of Gtfs Merger
  Using Shaded JAR (No Maven Needed)